SquidBowl/PE-0.7.3-ORGANIZED/README.md

 * Keoiki - Note Splash Animations
 * Smokey - Sprite Atlas Support
-* Nebula the Zorua - LUA JIT Fork and some Lua reworks
+* Nebula the Zorua - LUA JIT Fork and some Lua reworks -# Note that all of these are as of the forks creation.

 ## The Forker Themself
 * SquidBowl/TINKATONK - I uhh organized and deleted stuff for modding